d11wtq/rdo/README.md

 RDO uses Symbols as keys in the hashes that represent data rows.
 Most of the time this is desirable.
-If you query for something that returns field names containing spaces, or punctation, you need to convert a String to a Symbol using #to_sym or #intern.
+If you query for something that returns field names containing spaces, or punctuation, you need to convert a String to a Symbol using #to_sym or #intern.
 Or wrap the Hash with a Mash of some sort.

 ``` ruby